 All staff should have an awareness of safeguarding issues that can put children at risk of harm.
-Behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education, and sexting (also known as youth produced sexual imagery) put children in danger.
+Behaviours linked to issues such as drug taking, alcohol abuse, unexplainable and/or persistent absences from education, and sexting (also known as youth produced sexual imagery) put children in danger.